gs-gs/ktlg/README.md

 After installing the app:
  - Create a channel for the monitoring
  - Install and set up an app to monitor your service
- - Invite the ktlg bot to the channel using /invite @ktlg-int
+ - Invite the ktlg bot to the channel using /invite @ktlg
  - To associate this channel with a particular product and/or environment, direct message the bot and use the assign channel command
 ## Setting up a chat channel
 To facilitate two-way communication with the ktlg team directly through Slack:
  - Create a channel and invite the bot
- - Post a message in the channel requesting that the channel become a chat channel
+ - Post a message in the channel requesting that the channel become a chat channel eg `[=here] Please make this a chat channel`